pretix/pretix-docs/docs/topics/scan.md

 ## Prerequisites

 pretixSCAN is meant for use with an event hosted using pretix.
-This article assumes that you are hosting an event with pretix or are planning to do so.
+This article assumes that you are hosting an event with pretix.

 You need to have access to a device running Android version 5 or newer; for full functionality, Android version 6 or newer.
 The device also needs to have a camera or integrated code scanner.
 See our [support policy](https://docs.pretix.eu/en/latest/user/android-version-support.html#pretixscan) for more information.

+You also need access to a separate device from which you can access the pretix backend while you are setting up your device running pretixSCAN.

 ## How To